Corteva (NYSE:CTVA) Releases Earnings Results, Beats Estimates By $0.09 EPS

-Corteva (NYSE:CTVA – Get Free Report) announced its earnings results on Thursday.
-The company reported $0.15 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.06 by $0.09, RTT News reports.
-Corteva had a net margin of 4.27% and a return on equity of 7.43%.
-The company had revenue of $3.71 billion during the quarter, compared to analyst estimates of $3.54 billion.
-During the same period in the previous year, the business earned $0.16 earnings per share.
+Corteva (NYSE:CTVA – Get Free Report) announced its quarterly earnings data on Thursday.
+The company reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.06 by $0.09, RTT News reports.
+Corteva had a return on equity of 7.43% and a net margin of 4.27%.
+The business had revenue of $3.71 billion for the quarter, compared to analyst estimates of $3.54 billion.
+During the same period in the prior year, the company earned $0.16 earnings per share.

 Corteva Price Performance